Skip to Content

 Koh Adang is a prime location for snorkeling and seeing lots of marine life

 Koh Adang is surrounded by pristine coral, which is thriving with underwater life.
 We loved snorkeling here and found it to be some of the best in Thailand, rivaling the Maldives.
-You can rent snorkeling equipment from the restaurant near the Ranger Station, or from one of the dive shops on Koh Lipe.
+You can rent snorkeling equipment from the restaurant near the Ranger Station, or one of the dive shops on Koh Lipe.

 Diving in Koh Adang